Kamdou Veng

-Kamdou veng is a town ward within Churachandpur or Lamka in the Indian state of Manipur.
-Kamdou veng is sometimes referred to as Phiamphu veng.
+Kamdou Veng is a town ward within the Churachandpur Town (also called Lamka) in the Indian state of Manipur.
+Kamdou Veng is sometimes referred to as Phiamphu Veng.
 The locality has a high concentration of ethnic Zou and Thado communities.
 Kamdo veng is located close to other Zou settlement sites like Hiangzou, New Zoveng and Zoumunnuam.
-There are more than 500 households and is one of most populous villages among the Zou people.
+There are more than 500 households and is one of the most populous villages among the Zou people.
 It was established in 1993 under the chairmanship of Shri Kamzadou Phiamphu.